sPappalard/Python-Scripts/CV_FaceRecognition/README.md

 From the main menu, you can:

 ### Register New User
-- Select 3 different face images of the user
+- Select at least 3 different face images of the user
 - Enter the user's name
 - Wait for registration confirmation

 ### Real-Time Recognition
-- Click "Real-Time Recognition"
 - Position face in front of webcam
 - View real-time recognition results
 - Click "Back to Menu" to exit

 ### Non Real-Time Recognition
-- Click "Non Real-Time Recognition"
 - Load an image using "Load Image"
 - Click "Verify" to analyze faces
 - View recognition results